Pests & Diseases

 Storage & Packaging

 Nuts to be sold without their outer casing are husked in the field.
-Mature, husked coconuts are sold in 75 to 80-pound plastic or burlap bags of 40 to 50 coconuts each, or in plastic mesh bags of 12 coconuts each.
-They are also sold in cartons holding 20 to 25 coconuts or even single-piece cartons of 6 to 16 nuts each.
-Copra is sold fresh-cut in over-wrapped trays or plastic bags, and can be sun or kiln dried, or roasted or smoked.
+Mature, husked coconuts are sold in large plastic or burlap bags or small plastic mesh bags.
+They are also sold in cartons of varying size.
+Copra is sold fresh-cut in overwrapped trays or plastic bags, and can be sun or kiln dried, roasted, or smoked.
 Processors sometimes cut a circular hole into a husked coconut and attach a pull-tab for easy access.

 Immature coconuts are trimmed to remove most of the husk and shipped with a flat bottom and exposed eyes.
-Husking, while economical and convenient for marketing, shortens postharvest storage life to approximately three weeks.
-Mature coconuts should be cooled after harvest, preventing temperature fluctuations of more than 14°F to prevent cracking.
+Husking, while economical and convenient for marketing, shortens postharvest life to three weeks or less.
+Mature coconuts should be cooled after harvest, preventing temperature fluctuations to prevent cracking.
 Film-wrapping or waxing can help prevent dehydration and the resulting loss of quality in both mature and immature coconuts.
 Storage over six weeks will sour the coconut milk.

-References: Purdue University, University of Florida/IFAS Extension, University of Hawaii.
+References: State of Hawaii (Hawaii.gov), Purdue University, University of Florida/IFAS Extension, University of Hawaii.